 Ear Function Assessments

 Hearing is crucial for language development and communication skills; therefore, it is essential to evaluate ear function periodically throughout childhood.
-A simple hearing test called otoacoustic emissions (OAEs), which measures sound waves produced by the inner ear when stimulated by a soft clicking noise, can be performed during regular check-ups starting in infancy.
+Regular check-ups, starting in infancy, can perform a simple hearing test known as otoacoustic emissions (OAEs), which measures sound waves produced by the inner ear when stimulated by a soft clicking noise.

 Heart Rate Monitoring

 - Pediatricians will routinely assess your child's heart rate during annual checkups using a stethoscope or pulse oximeter.
-A stethoscope or pulse oximeter can be used to detect any irregularities in the heart's rhythm, potentially indicating an underlying condition that requires further investigation.
+You can use a stethoscope or pulse oximeter to detect any irregularities in the heart's rhythm, which could potentially indicate an underlying condition that requires further investigation.

 Joint Mobility Evaluations

 Assessing joint mobility is essential for detecting potential issues such as arthritis, muscle weakness, or other orthopedic conditions.
 During annual checkups, pediatricians will examine your child's joints and muscles by asking them to perform specific movements and assessing their range of motion.
-If any concerns arise from this evaluation, further formal testing may be recommended.
+This evaluation may recommend further formal testing if it raises any concerns.

 In addition to the screening tests mentioned above, it is crucial for parents to discuss any concerns they have about their child's health with their pediatrician during annual check-ups.
 Early detection and intervention can significantly improve a child's risk of developing long-term complications associated with various health conditions.